lingui/js-lingui/website/docs/ref/react.md

 `forceRenderOnLocaleChange` is true by default and it ensures that:

-> -   Children of `I18nProvider` aren't rendered before locales are
+> -   Children of `I18nProvider` aren't rendered before locales are loaded.
->     loaded.
-> -   When locale changes, the whole element tree below `I18nProvider`
+> -   When locale changes, the components consuming `i18n` context are re-rendered.
->     is re-rendered.

 Disable `forceRenderOnLocaleChange` when you have specific needs to handle initial state before locales are loaded and when locale changes.